Why Choose Dr. Nachbar As Your Plastic Surgeon?

 I take all of my before and after pictures myself, and I go over them with you myself.

-If you have a treatment in my office, it will be done by me, including BOTOX®, Juvéderm®, and laser tattoo removal.
+If you have a treatment in my office, it will be done by me, including BOTOX®, Juvéderm®, and other injections.
 These are serious medical treatments, and you will have to live with the results.
 You deserve to have them done by an experienced plastic surgeon.